SeismoVLAB/SVL/02-Run_Process/README.md

 * **10-Integrators**:
   This folder contains the Integrator class.
 Definition of QuasiStatic, CentralDifference, NewmarkBeta, and Bathe integrators are provided in this folder.
 * **11-Solvers**:
-  This folder contains the LunearSystem class.
-Definition of EigenSoler (serial), MumpsSolver (parallel) and PetscSolver (parallel) are provided in this folder.
+  This folder contains the LinearSystem class.
+Definition of EigenSolver (serial), MumpsSolver (parallel) and PetscSolver (parallel) are provided in this folder.
 * **12-Utilities**:
   This folder contains definition of several classes.
 Damping, Parser, and Recorder are defined in this folder.